 We lead a partnership of state, county, and local agencies to keep Washington’s roads and highways clean, pick up illegal dumps, and prevent people from littering in the first place.
-In 2021, Ecology-funded programs picked up over 5.1 million pounds of litter and cleaned 21,423 miles of road, statewide.
+In 2022, we funded programs that picked up over 5.4 million pounds of litter and cleaned nearly 16,000 miles of road, statewide.